 "PCS to Yokota," I said with a big grin.

 With great difficulty, I resisted the temptation to demonstrate to them just how well I could combine a few choice expletives into a sentence.
-Instead, I just quietly finished drinking my beer, and listened as the knuckleheads went on and on about how much they hated being stationed in Japan.
-It would have served no purpose for me to tell them that I was looking forward to this assignment, so I smiled, remembering the words of my friend Joe, who used to say "for a lot of G.I.'s, the only good bases are the one they just came from and the one where they are going next."
-As usual, Joe had been right on target.
+Instead, I just quietly finished drinking my beer, and tried not to listen as the knuckleheads went on and on about how much they hated being stationed in Japan.
+It would have served no purpose for me to tell them that I was looking forward to this assignment, and that I had wanted it so much that I actually extended my enlistment by seven months in order to qualify for it.
+So, I just sat back and smiled, remembering the words of my friend Joe, who used to say "for a lot of G.I.'s, the only good bases are the one they just came from and the one where they are going next."
+As usual, Joe had been right on target in his assessment of the human condition.

 Finally, it was time for me to board the plane for the last leg of my journey.
 As I stood in line to board, a lady from PAX services approached me, and asked if I would accompany/assist a dependent family who were in transit to Yokota.
 I agreed, and was introduced to a young woman with a three year old and a baby who was going there to join her husband.
 She was a sweet young girl who looked barely old enough to have kids.
 I carried a couple of diaper bags and held the three year old's hand as we boarded the plane.
 After we got settled in, I found a coloring book for the three year old, and made sure that he was strapped in his seat.
 Aside from saying that she already missed her mom, the young woman didn't talk much; she just mostly looked out the window and cried until she, the toddler, and the baby were all asleep.
 Being single, I had never really considered how much of a hardship that an overseas assignment could be to a family, especially a young family.